-OptumInsight, Inc. provides claim analytics, recovery of medical expense (benefit) overpayments, retroactive fraud, waste and abuse, and subrogation and premium audit services.
+OptumInsight, Inc. provides services that may include, but are not limited to, claim analytics and recovery of medical expense overpayments, retroactive fraud, waste and abuse, subrogation and premium audit services.
 All recoveries are returned to the Company by OptumInsight, Inc. on a monthly basis.